tmdarwen/STM32/BlinkLightsCommandLine/README.md

 1. Make sure to close the STM32 ST-Link Utility so OpenOCD will be able to connect to the dev board.
 1. Open another command prompt.
-1. Change directory to the BlockLightCommandLine directory.
+1. Change directory to the BlinkLightCommandLine directory.
 1. Run OpenOCD.bat.
 Note that if you did NOT uncompress OpenOCD to c:\OpenOCD you'll have to modify the first line of OpenOCD.bat to point to the directory that OpenOCD exists in.
 1. Switch to the original GCC command prompt you opened when compiling and run arm-none-eabi-gdb.
 1. After GDB starts up, at the prompt, type "target remote localhost:3333" and press enter.
 This will connect to OpenOCD.